ohhoyt/ohhoyt.github.io/about.md

 but I’ve come to love it all the same.
 I ended up at Northeastern University in Boston, where I’ve been exposed to many different research projects through various talks.
-During my first semester I took a Biological Inquiries class focused on Genetics and Genomics with Phyllis Strauss that opened my eyes to how scientific research was a complex web that was never truly finished.
+During my first semester I took a Biological Inquiries class focused on genetics and genomics with the late Prof. Phyllis Strauss that opened my eyes to how scientific research was a complex web that was never truly finished.

 In the spring of 2019, I started my first co-op experience (i.e., full-time,